- Miroslav Klose broke Ronaldo's record on this day in 2014

 "First of all, congratulations to Miroslav Klose!
 He deserves all the credit for having it for having scored 16 World Cup goals.
 When he had equalled my record against Ghana, I had congratulated him through Twitter.
 I really don't have a problem with someone breaking my record."

 "'Miro' is incredible.
 To set the record and to do it in Brazil is a great performance.
 It really means a lot to all of us.
 This is a record.
 This is a record that could be beaten only by [Thomas] Mueller.
 We believe that he really deserves it.
 Because at his age, he is still playing at the highest possible level.''

 "Hats off to Klose.
 I highly respect the numbers he has achieved, but the truth is that a player who I consider the best after Maradona lost a record.
 I believe that Ronaldo was the best player of the last two decades."

 Did You Know?

-Klose stopped by the FIFA World Football Museum in Zurich earlier in 2016 to relive his record-breaking tournament.
+Klose stopped by the FIFA World Football Museum in Zurich in 2016 to relive his record-breaking tournament.